Ants &

 WE WILL:

-• Bait all visible ant colonies and feeding trails.
-Bait works much better for the long term management of ants.
-If you notice ant activity, notify your technician BEFORE your service so ant bait can be applied before the chemical application is used in those areas.
+• Bait or spray with an ant treatment all visible ant colonies and feeding trails.
+If you notice ant activity, notify your technician BEFORE your service so ant treatments can be applied before the chemical application is used in those areas.
+Ant treatments take time to work so continue to clean up so ant will take baits.

 - REMEMBER -